-CPG managing director Marco Antonio said the company is studying the possibility of diversifying into other segments of the market to build up its recurring income portfolio.
+CPG President and CEO Marco Antonio said the company is studying the possibility of diversifying into other segments of the market to build up its recurring income portfolio.

 “We hope to grow recurring income base to more than 10 percent of the portfolio.
 With opportunities in the pending real еstatе investment trust law, it may serve as an impetus for us to create a recurring income stream,” Antonio said.

 Antonio said the company plans to put up office buildings on its landbank as well as develop convenience retail within its residential and township projects.

 For its initial retail project, the group is currently building a lifestyle center in Century City, a 3.4 hectare flagship development in Makati that will showcase upscale residences and an outpatient medical IT building.

 CPG is positioning itself in the tourism business, which is seen to be the next sunshine industry as the government steps up efforts to promote the country.